Can You Put Mascara on Strip Lashes?

 Strip lashes are a fun way to enhance the appearance of your natural eyelashes.
 They add volume, length, and a little drama to your look.
-Many women wonder if they can, or should, top off their beautiful lashes with their favorite mascara.
+Many lash wearers wonder if they can, or should, top off their beautiful lashes with their favorite mascara.

-In short, yes, you can carefully apply mascara while also wearing false eyelashes.
-Mascara can be added for an extra boost of volume and help the color of your natural and false lashes match perfectly.
-Although mascara can help blend your old lashes with the strip lashes, so they look more cohesive, mascara can also end up damaging your falsies.
+In short, YES!
+You can apply mascara while also wearing false eyelashes.
+Mascara can be added for an extra boost of volume and help blend your natural and false lashes perfectly.
+Although mascara can help blend your old lashes with the strip lashes, so they look more cohesive, mascara can also shorten the life span of your falsies.
 Luckily, there are a few things you can do to keep your strip lashes in great shape.

 The professionals at ashleykennedy.com realize that adding mascara to your strip lashes is ultimately a personal decision, and your technique may depend on what products you use, the shape of your eye, and your level of experience.

 6 Tips for Using Mascara with Fake Eyelashes

 We will give you six (6) helpful tips to make putting mascara on your false lashes a little easier, so your lashes & look lasts all day and all night.

 1. Apply Mascara in Layers

 For best results, we recommend applying mascara to your natural eyelashes in very thin layers.
 First, apply a thin, even layer of mascara to your curled, natural eyelashes.
 Give the mascara a few minutes to dry completely.
 Then, put on your strip lashes by fusing your own tried and true method or a tutorial.
 Allow the mascara to dry completely before following up with another thin layer of mascara, if desired.
 Since strip lashes are adding lots of volume to your eyes, you can likely get away with using less mascara than you usually would.
 Save your coins friends and extend the life of your favorite mascara!